Could Large Language Models work as Post-hoc Explainability Tools in Credit Risk Models?: Literature Review

 Credit scoring has historically relied on transparent models such as logistic regression and rule-based decision trees due to their interpretability, ease of validation, and compatibility with regulatory requirements \citep{thomas2000survey}.
 In recent years, machine learning models—including support vector machines (SVMs) and neural networks (NNs)—have been increasingly applied to credit risk modeling because of their ability to capture nonlinear relationships and achieve superior predictive performance \citep{baesens2003benchmarking, lessmann2015benchmarking}.
 Despite their predictive advantages, the complexity and black-box nature of these models introduce substantial challenges for interpretability, validation, and regulatory compliance.

-To address these challenges, post-hoc explainability AI (XAI) methods such as SHAP and LIME have been widely adopted to interpret black-box credit models and generate feature-based explanations for regulatory and adverse action notices \citep{misheva2021explainable}.
+To address these challenges, post-hoc explainable AI (XAI) methods such as SHAP and LIME have been widely adopted to interpret black-box credit models and to support feature-based explanation workflows in credit risk management.
+In regulated credit settings, such outputs may inform adverse-action review processes, but they do not by themselves establish legal sufficiency without additional governance, validation, and compliance controls \citep{misheva2021explainable}.
 By estimating marginal feature contributions, those methods provide a practical mechanism for attributing predictions to input variables.
-However, their results are primarily numerical—such as feature importance scores or contribution values— and may lack semantic clarity.
+However, their results are primarily numerical—such as feature importance scores or contribution values and may lack semantic clarity.
 As a result, they can be difficult for non-technical stakeholders to interpret and may not fully support human-centered decision processes \citep{tambwekar2023towards}.